 Epsom salt is just a temporary fix.
 If you don’t identify the cause of your constipation and take steps to prevent it, you’ll likely experience it again.
 Your constipation may even become chronic.
 Ironically, the more you depend on laxatives, the worse your constipation may become.

 Try the following tips to avoid chronic constipation:

 The more you sit, the harder it is for waste to move through your intestines.
-If you have a desk job, take a break and walk around each hour.
-Buy a pedometer and set a goal of 10,000 steps per day.
+If you have a job where you’re sitting most of the day, take a break and walk around each hour.
+Try setting a goal of taking 10,000 steps per day.
 Regular cardio exercise also helps.

-Add more insoluble fiber to your diet from food sources such as:
+Add more insoluble fiber to your diet from food sources like: